 mental health outcomes.

-2) Development is a highly interactive process, and life outcomes are not determined
+2) Development is a highly interactive process, and life outcomes are not determined solely by genes.

 The environment in which one develops before and soon after birth provides powerful